 UniMelb Application Process For Standard Pathway:

-- Submit your applications via the GEMSAS and ensure that you have thoroughly read through the terms listed in GEMSAS Medicine Admissions Guide prior to submission.
+- Submit your application via GEMSAS and ensure that you have thoroughly read through the terms listed in the GEMSAS Medicine Admissions Guide prior to submission.

 - Offers are presented (conditional and non-conditional).
 Final results to be submitted and offer conditions must be met.